pjay1382/Biquadris/README.md

 ### Special Actions
 If a player, upon dropping a block, clears two or more rows simultaneously, a special action is triggered.
 A special action is a negative influence on the opponent’s game.
 When a special action is triggered, the game will prompt the player for his/her chosen action.
 Available actions are as follows:

--	blind The player’s board, from columns 3-9, and from rows 3-12, is covered with question marks (?), until the player drops a block; then the display reverts to normal.
+-	blind: The player’s board, from columns 3-9, and from rows 3-12, is covered with question marks (?), until the player drops a block; then the display reverts to normal.
--	heavy Every time a player moves a block left or right, the block automatically falls by two rows, after the horizontal move.
+-	heavy: Every time a player moves a block left or right, the block automatically falls by two rows, after the horizontal move.
 If it is not possible for the block to drop two rows, it is considered to be dropped,  and the turn ends.
 If the player is already in a level in which blocks are heavy, the effect is cumulative (i.e., the player suffers from both effects).
--	force Change the opponent’s current block to be one of the player’s choosing.
+-	force: Change the opponent’s current block to be one of the player’s choosing.
 If the block cannot be placed in its initial position, the opponent loses.
 (E.g., force Z)

 ### Command Interpreter
 You interact with the system by issuing text-based commands.
 The following commands are to be supported:
--	left moves the current block one cell to the left.
+-	left: moves the current block one cell to the left.
 If this is not possible (left edge of the board, or block in the way), the command has no effect.
--	right as above, but to the right.
+-	right: as above, but to the right.
--	down as above, but one cell downward.
+-	down: as above, but one cell downward.
--	clockwise rotates the block 90 degrees clockwise, as described earlier.
+-	clockwise: rotates the block 90 degrees clockwise, as described earlier.
 If the rotation cannot be accomplished without coming into contact with existing blocks, the command has no effect.
--	counterclockwise as above, but counterclockwise.
+-	counterclockwise: as above, but counterclockwise.
--	drop drops the current block.
+-	drop: drops the current block.
 It is (in one step) moved downward as far as possible until it comes into contact with either the bottom of the board or a block.
 This command also triggers the next block to appear.
 Even if a block is already as far down as it can go (as a result of executing the down command), it still needs to be dropped in order to get the next block.
--	levelup Increases the difficulty level of the game by one.
+-	levelup: Increases the difficulty level of the game by one.
 The block showing as next still comes next, but subsequent blocks are generated using the new level.
 If there is no higher level, this command has no effect.
--	leveldown Decreases the difficulty level of the game by one.
+-	leveldown: Decreases the difficulty level of the game by one.
 The block showing as next still comes next, but subsequent blocks are generated using the new level.
 If there is no lower level, this command has no effect.
--	norandom file Relevant only during levels 3 and 4, this command makes these levels non- random, instead taking input from the sequence file, starting from the beginning.
+-	norandom: file Relevant only during levels 3 and 4, this command makes these levels non- random, instead taking input from the sequence file, starting from the beginning.
 This is to facilitate testing.
--	random Relevant only during levels 3 and 4, this command restores randomness in these levels.
+-	random: Relevant only during levels 3 and 4, this command restores randomness in these levels.
--	sequence file Executes the sequence of commands found in file.
+-	sequence file: Executes the sequence of commands found in file.
 This is to facilitate the construction of test cases.
--	I, J, L, etc. Useful during testing, these commands replace the current undropped block with the stated block.
+-	I, J, L, etc.: Useful during testing, these commands replace the current undropped block with the stated block.
 Heaviness is detemined by the level number.
 Note that, for heavy blocks, these commands do not cause a downward move.
--	restart Clears the board and starts a new game.
+-	restart: Clears the board and starts a new game.
 End-of-file (EOF) terminates the game.

 The board should be redrawn each time a command is issued.